 Unlike all the other titles of the Sunflower range that have discreet separate walks, the Sorrento book is different.
 Because of the interconnecting nature of all the trails on the Sorrento peninsular each segment is a mini-walk in itself.
 The intent is that you put together several of these segments for your own bespoke walks.

-Another differentiating factor of the Sorrento Sunflower book is that there are different write-ups and timings for each direction of each segment.
+Another differentiating factor of the Sorrento Sunflower Countryside book is that there are different write-ups and timings for each direction of each segment.
 Timings can be very different on some of the walks with huge altitude changes.

-The easiest and cheapest way to get your hands on a copy of the Sunflower book is on-line through Amazon, link below.
+The easiest and cheapest way to get your hands on a copy of the Sunflower book is online through Amazon, link below.

 To give you a flavour of the walks available, below are instructions for the most popular walk from Sorrento, measured by the number of people who walk it.
 If you do this walk you'll probably meet other tourists along the way.

-Under the Tolemeo network the walk is signed as walk 1 that goes beyond Massa Lubrense to Termini.
+Under the Tolemeo network the walk is signposted as walk 1 that goes beyond Massa Lubrense to Termini.
 In the Sunflower book the walk makes up two separate segments.
 Both Tolemeo and Sunflower have more challenging alternative routes between Sorrento and Massa Lubrense.

-Starting Out From Piazzo Tasso
+Starting from Piazzo Tasso

-Starting out from the main square in the centre of Sorrento, Piazzo Tasso, we go down the Via San Cesareo, this is the main shopping pedestrianised alley west from the square that runs parallel to the main road (Corso Italia).
+Starting out from the main square in the centre of Sorrento, Piazzo Tasso, we go down the Via San Cesareo, which is the main shopping pedestrianised alley west from the square that runs parallel to the main road (Corso Italia).

 You just keep going straight ignoring other alleys left and right.
 Gradually the shops start thinning out and you finally exit at the other end of town at a staggered junction.
-Going downhill (right) is the main vehicle road down to Marina Grande, left this road goes up to the coast road (via Capo) which you can see curving around the headland.
+Going downhill (right) is the main vehicle road down to Marina Grande.
+Left, this road goes up to the coast road (via Capo) which you can see curving around the headland.